 Located in western-central South America, Bolivia is home to 40% of all animal and plant species in the world.
 The country is blessed with an incredible diverse nature, from fauna to flora, as well as an array of different cultures, traditions, attractions and a rich and colorful history.
-It is also very cheap for western standards.

 Why Visit Bolivia